issa-project/issa-pipeline/pipeline/README.md

 - PDF URL
 - thematic descriptors

-After pre-processing metadata (which would be different for each use case scenario) the following output is produced:
+After pre-processing metadata (which would be different for each use case scenario) the following output is generated:
+- metadata TSV file
-- metadata JSON according to the [schema](../doc/ISSA_JSON_schema.txt)
+- metadata text (titles, abstracts) JSON according to the [schema](../doc/ISSA_json_schema.txt)
-- files containing PDF URLs for the full text extraction in the next step
+- files containing PDF URLs to be used in the next step
-- (optionally) tsv files with descriptors URIs and labels also for training the indexing models
+- (optionally) TSV files with descriptors URIs and labels also for training the indexing models

 Scripts are provided in directory [metadata](./metadata/).